Arjan Swinkels: Career

 On 2 February 2015, Swinkels signed until the end of the season with Dutch Eerste Divisie side Roda JC Kerkrade.
 With that club he forced promotion to the Eredivisie via the 2015 play-offs, at the expense of NAC Breda.
 A year later, he contributed to reaching 14th place.

 After two seasons at Roda JC, Swinkels did not accept an offer to extend his contract with the club.
 Instead, he signed a contract in June 2016 until mid-2018 with Beerschot Wilrijk, who had been promoted to the Belgian National Division 1 in Belgium in the previous season.
-Swinkels immediately helped Beerschot Wilrijk to the Belgian First Division B. There was almost a second promotion in a row for Swinkels with Beerschot Wilrijk, but Cercle Brugge proved too strong in the title matches.
-After two years in a row having been named "Man of the Season" by fans, Swinkels moved to Mechelen as a free agent.
+Swinkels immediately helped Beerschot Wilrijk to the Belgian First Division B. There was almost a second consecutive promotion for Swinkels with Beerschot Wilrijk, but Cercle Brugge proved too strong in the title matches.
+After two seasons having been named "Man of the Season" by fans, Swinkels moved to Mechelen as a free agent.
 In his first year in Mechelen he had a successful season, becoming champion of the Belgian First Division B and winning the Belgian Cup.
 His contract was not renewed at the end of his second year.
 The 35-year-old Swinkels returned to the Netherlands, where he signed a one-year contract with Eredivisie club VVV-Venlo with the option for another year.

+Later career

 On 1 September 2021, he moved to Belgian amateur club Esperanza Pelt.
+Two months later, on 1 November 2021, his former club Willem II confirmed, that Swinkels had been appointed youth coach at the club.
+In May 2022, Swinkels was appointed head of the clubs youth department, why he also had to hang up his boots as an active football player.